xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Lecture Schedule
-This is the tentative lecture schedule.
+This is a tentative lecture schedule.
 All the slides and homework assignments will be released on Canvas.

 | Date | Topic and Slides | Events |
 |---|---|---|